Gauravdevlo/Cab_App/frontend/README.md

 This project tries to clone UBER using React+Vite and Maps api for Geocoding

-to run the project simply go the the directory and for both frontend and backend
+to run the project simply go the the directory for both frontend and backend
 ```
 npm i
 ```